diamonddelt/aws-solutions-architect-associate-prep/vpc/notes.md

 10. There is `no transitive peering` in VPCs
 11. Network ACLs are `Stateless`, whereas Security Groups are `stateful`
 12. You `can block specific IP addresses using Network ACLs`, but you can't do that with Security Groups
-12. You `cannot enable flow logs for peered VPCs unless the peer VPC is in your account`.
+13. You `cannot enable flow logs for peered VPCs unless the peer VPC is in your account`.
-13. You cannot `tag` a flow log
+14. You cannot `tag` a flow log
-14. After you create a flow log, you `cannot change it's configuration`
+15. After you create a flow log, you `cannot change it's configuration`
-15. NAT instances are used to provide traffic to instances in private subnets, while Bastion servers are used as secure DMZ jump boxes to connect into secure resources behind private subnets.
+16. NAT instances are used to provide traffic to instances in private subnets, while Bastion servers are used as secure DMZ jump boxes to connect into secure resources behind private subnets.
+17. NAT instances must be put in a `public subnet`
+18. You will need `at least two public subnets to deploy an application load balancer`